Purpose

 "ICE-T"

 Regimen #1 "ICE-T" Opioid Sparing Regimen At the end of surgery patients will receive 30mg of intravenous (IV) toradol.
-Once out of the post anesthesia care unit (PACU) patients will receive ICE PACKS applied to the surgical sites every hour for 20 minutes Around the clock (ATC) until discharge.
-6 hours from the time of first dose of surgery patients will receive 30mg of IV toradol ATC until discharge.
-Once out of the PACU will receive 1 gram of Tylenol per os (PO) every 6 hours for a total of 4 grams daily ATC until discharge Patients will receive dilaudid 0.2mg IV every 3 hours as needed (PRN) for breakthrough pain.
-Patients will be discharged home with (PO) Tylenol and PO toradol as needed (PRN).
+Once out of the post anesthesia care unit (PACU) patients will receive 1.
+ICE PACKS applied to the surgical sites every hour for 20 minutes Around the clock (ATC) until discharge.
+2. 6 hours from the time of first dose of surgery patients will receive 30mg of IV toradol ATC until discharge.
+3. Once out of the PACU will receive 1 gram of Tylenol per os (PO) every 6 hours for a total of 4 grams daily ATC until discharge 4.
+Patients will receive dilaudid 0.2mg IV every 3 hours as needed (PRN) for breakthrough pain.
+5. Patients will be discharged home with (PO) Tylenol and PO toradol as needed (PRN).
+6. If patients requested additional opioids prior to POD4 they were given a supplemental narcotic prescription to ensure adequate pain control

 • Drug: Ketorolac